 Figure 5-13 displays the PMPM claim/encounter costs and total expenditures from the baseline in 2013 through 2021 for the capitated cost, actual incurred cost and the expected (counterfactual) costs.
 Both the actual and counterfactual costs and the actual and counterfactual PMPM costs increased from 2013 through 2021.
 Prior to 2018 the capitation cost is higher for both the PMPM and total expenditure than the actual incurred costs.
 The difference in the higher capitated costs is being driven by a large capitation rate paid to a single managed care organization that had the majority of the non-acute inpatient members.
 Beginning in 2018, the managed care organization with the highest capitation rate left the market.
 Capitation rate data, developed by the state's actuarial partners, utilized by HSAG are based on historical claims with any adjustments based on the expected financial impacts due to policy, provider reimbursement, and benefit changes.
+The capitation rates shown in this analysis do not include risk corridor adjustments that were in effect from 2014 to 2016, nor do the capitation rates include extra payments made to MCOs outside of the capitation payments in 2021.
 Since 2018, the capitation costs have shown minimal variance between the actual and capitated costs thereby suggesting the projected adjustments in the capitation rates have sufficiently accounted for the impact of financial changes due to policy, provider reimbursement, and benefit changes.
 Starting in 2021, capitation rates were slightly below the actual incurred costs to the MCO's, however, both have been less than the expected costs in the event that Centennial Care had not been implemented, including Centennial Care 2.0.
 The variance between the actual incurred costs and capitated costs may lead to higher future capitation rate increases.
 The gap between the actual and expected cost has also narrowed in 2021, however the cost to the State through the capitation arrangement is below both the actual and expected costs.
-Table A-9 and A-10 contain additional data points for PMPM costs and total costs
+Table A-16 and A-17 contain additional data points for PMPM costs and total costs